 Elevation gain: 1200 metres (4,000 feet)

-Next up on my volcano hiking trip in Guatemala was the Santa Maria Volcano.
+Next up on this list of the best volcano hikes in Guatemala is the Santa Maria Volcano.
 This volcano is near the town of Quetzaltenango, about a 3-hour drive from Antigua.

-I’d never heard of this volcano, but hiking it gives you the chance to see the steaming crater of Santiaguito volcano.
+I’d never heard of this volcano, but it’s a great hike!
+On a clear day, you can even witness the steaming crater of Santiaguito volcano.

-There are also some safety concerns with hiking the Santa Maria volcano.
-Many reviews will tell you it’s okay to hike without a guide, but there have been numerous occasions where tourists have been robbed on the volcano.
-It’s highly suggested to hire a local guide to prevent this from happening.
+There are also some safety concerns about hiking the Santa Maria volcano.
+Many reviews will tell you it’s okay to hike without a guide, but there have been numerous occasions when tourists have been robbed on the volcano.
+It’s highly suggested that you hire a local guide to prevent this from happening.

 The Tajumulco Volcano (Central America’s highest point)